 23. (Recently, Ronne Heartfield has exposed similar views on the changing canon in relation to publication and public education).

-The funeral bells of the late myth of the Center are now heard more frequently, as are the welcome songs of those new codes of openness and difference, greeting the rediscovering of a diversified world of cultures, centers, truths.
+The funeral bells of the late myth of the Centre are now heard more frequently, as are the welcome songs of those new codes of openness and difference, greeting the rediscovering of a diversified world of cultures, centres, truths.
 The production of meaning seems to have definitely shifted to peripheral authorities, creative individuals and marginal groups.

 24. “Never before” observes the French anthropologist Marc Augé, “has individual history to such an extent been influenced by collective history, yet never before have the means of orientation for the collective identity been as fluid as today.
 Hence, the individual producing of significance is indispensable as never before.“12

 And the British philosopher Michael Dummet is even doubting the philosophical assumption of a centre, describing his procedure by the image of the Labyrinth with its many dead-ends and the chance to maybe discover new unexpected ways.13

 The secular chances and challenges of the Berlin city planners are menaced by a profound disorientation between the centre void of significance, its inexhaustible mythology and the obscure image of the future of the big city.
 We live what is expressed by the Nahuatl, the Mexican-Indian word “Nepantla”, a state of having left behind one world and not yet having entered another – creative transitional borderlands.